7 Deploying Data Science Projects

 Package installation failures Use packrat or renv to manage dependencies

-Application timeout Optimize data loading and computation
+Application timeout Optimise data loading and computation

 Deployment failures Check rsconnect logs in RStudio

-6.5.2 General Deployment Issues
+7.5.2 General Deployment Issues

 1. Missing dependencies: